 How Will Commuting Impact My Work-Life Balance?

 It's not just commuting hours that should be considered, but also how a long or stressful commute might impact their work-life balance over the long term.
 When one household member becomes stressed from commutes, it can make them ill or cause them to develop other health problems.
 Difficult commutes can also have a ripple effect on non-commuting household members because they disrupt daily routines and cause friction.
+For these reasons and more, some people with the means may invest in a Pied à Terre.
 When buying a home, it's essential to determine if the commute would negatively impact health or quality of life.

 How Will Commuting Fit Into My Budget?